 --token flag to ensure the agent authenticates with an API Monitoring (Runscope) token.

 If you do not yet have a token, follow these steps to create one:

-- Click the Create Application button in the upper-right corner.
+- Click the Profile and Account Settings icon in the top right corner.

-- Name your new app.
-(You do not necessarily need a real application, as this app may simply serve as a placeholder for generating your token, so consider naming it something such as "Runscope Agent Token".)
+- Name your app.
+You do not necessarily need a real application, as this app may simply serve as a placeholder for generating your token, so consider naming for example "Runscope Agent Token".

-- The new app will require a website URL and callback URL.
-Since this can be a placeholder app, you may enter any URL you like -- even completely imaginary URLs.
+- The app requires a website URL and callback URL.
+Since this can be a placeholder app, you may enter any URL you like, even completely imaginary URLs.

 - On the next page, scroll down to view your new Personal Access Token.

-Once you have a token, run your agent for the first time like so:
+Once you have a token, run your agent for the first time:

 Linux and macOS